-How the bridal project began: Last year, a follower of mine, Sidra told me about a paralyzed widow, who lost her husband and son in the earthquake.
+How the bridal project began: In May 2019, a follower of mine, Sidra told me about a paralyzed widow, who lost her husband and son in the earthquake.
 She has four daughters and was going to marry off two of them.
 Sidra asked me to request my followers for almost-new clothes for the two girls about to be married in a remote area near Muzaffarabad.
 I did, and within 48 hours, we had more than enough.

 Besides this, we are doing two long-term projects since January 2020: Faisal Naveed (of Gujjar Khan,) who lost both arms in a machine accident, and Emaan, a nine-year-old girl from Mansehra, for her heart operation in AFIC.

 How did it start?
 Each one was a one-off project, and I shared progress with my followers and they would donate whatever was needed.
 Donors from California, Calgary, Seattle, Oslo, Paris, Adelade, Dubai and Abu Dhabi, UK, and Australia, have participated in these projects.
 Cash and required items for donation, especially clothes have been sent from all cities of Pakistan.